bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:18:15

 It's always done by the sender.
-Well, at least the payment is...
+At least the payment is...
 Oh, there's a separate announcement from the payment?

+## explaining stealth address identities

 Sjors: 00:18:21

-So in the scheme we just talked about in Easypaysy, it's the recipient who has to announce
+So in the scheme we just talked about in Easypaysy, it's the recipient who has to announce their identity on the blockchain, essentially once.

-## explaining stealth address identities

-their identity on the blockchain, essentially once.
 But then when you want to send to them, there's some back and forth.
 But here in the stealth addresses scheme, it is the sender that needs to make an announcement on the blockchain saying, to a standard address, hey, so they get a payment code and they send one transaction to a standardized address, which is always the same thing, as a handshake.
 And then using the handshake, that's how you come up with the unique addresses that you're actually going to use.